deetonn/OpenClicker/README.md

 Enjoy the perks and benefits that come with an auto-clicker without risking installing malware or paying.
 ![Image of OpenClicker](https://github.com/deetonn/OpenClicker/blob/master/OpenClicker/assets/media/app-screenshot-v2.png)
- * Customizable delay between clicks (in milliseconds) 🦥
+ * Customizable delay between clicks (in customizable timescales) 🦥
  * Add a launch delay if you want to delay the clicking after pressing **Start** 🚀
  * Select your own click type (Single click or Double click) 🤩
  * Use custom screen coordinates so you don't have to manually move the mouse 🐬